nus-cs2103-AY2122S2/ip/docs/README.md

 ## Getting Started

 1. download it from [here](https://github.com/AinsleyJ/ip/releases/download/v0.1/ip.jar).
+2. move it to the folder that you like it to work at.
-2. double-click it.
+3. double-click it.
-3. add your tasks.
+4. add your tasks.
-4. let it manage your tasks for you :smirk:.
+5. let it manage your tasks for you :smirk:.

 ## Features